jruels/microservices-k8s/labs/LAB02-K3D-PVC.md

 ## Create Application with Persistent Volume

-Create a YAML file for deploying an application with persistent storage:
+Create a YAML file for deploying an application with persistent storage.
+You can either:
+- Use VS Code to create a new file called `app.yaml` in the file explorer, or
+- Use the terminal command below:

 ```bash
 cat > app.yaml << 'EOF'